apache/qpid-jms/qpid-jms-docs/Configuration.md

 The MessageID Policy controls the type of the Message ID assigned to messages sent from the client.

 + **jms.messageIDPolicy.messageIDType** By default a generated String value is used for the MessageID on outgoing messages.
-Other available types are UUID and UUID_STRING.
+Other available types are UUID, UUID_STRING, and PREFIXED_UUID_STRING.

 The Presettle Policy controls when a producer or consumer instance will be configured to use AMQP presettled messaging semantics.